infinitest/infinitest.github.com/_posts/2013-04-18-user_guide.markdown

 ## Pro Tips

 You can run all the tests in a project (and generally 'reset' things) in Infinitest-Eclipse by cleaning the project.
-You can view the stack trace for a failure from the quick fix menu
+You can view the stack trace for a failure from the quick fix menu.

 By default, IntelliJ does not compile classes automatically like Eclipse.
 You can obtain the same behaviour by checking the box "Make project automatically" in `Settings->Compiler`.
 This way, you tests will be executed automagically without having anything to do.